Mixed Salad Greens (1 Cup, Shredded Or Chopped) and Egg Omelet (1 Large)

 Stay Hydrated

-Drink water before and during your meal to aid digestion and help maintain steady blood sugar levels.
+Drink water before and after your meal to aid in digestion and help regulate glucose absorption.

 Find Glucose response for your favourite foods